 While it also meant faster cooking, the cookstoves helped save time and fuel, cleaner pans, kitchen walls and health expenditure.
 Carbon credits also augmented the income of these families leading to economic advancement

-We are working with other governments to widen the usage of ICS cookstoves.
+We are working with other governments to widen the usage of improved cookstoves (ICS).
 Join us.